tc39/proposal-intl-numberformat-v3/README.md

 // "2.5 M" many
 ```

-Peer methods will also be added:
+Peer methods would also be added:

 - `formatToPartsSelect`
 - `formatRangeSelect`